 - Most people underestimate how long it will take to move.

 - Some moving companies have been known to hold your items hostage and demand more money claiming that you have more items than previously claimed.
 (That’s reason alone to not go with the lowest bid and to get references from locals.)

 Is Moving Tax Deductible?

-A potential silver lining to all of the expenses associated with moving is this: if your move is job-related and your new work site is at least 50 miles from your previous one, then your expenses could be deductible.
+Through the 2017 tax year, as long as your move was job-related and your new work site was at least 50 miles from your previous one, then your moving expenses were deductible.

 Unfortunately, with the passage of the Tax Cuts and Jobs Act (TCJA) of 2017, moving expenses became no longer tax-deductible in 2018.

 The TCJA suspended moving expense deductions for tax years 2018 through 2025 for all non-military taxpayers.
 Active-duty members of the military who move due to a permanent change of duty station can still deduct moving expenses.
 Source

 So… the IRS moving tax deduction only applies to active military now.